 Benefits of Bankruptcy Protection

-- Discharged debts are no longer your personal responsibility.
+- Discharged debts are no longer your responsibility.

 - Debt collection efforts must stop once creditors are notified that you have begun bankruptcy proceedings.